CapstoneTeamD/CapstoneTeamD/README.md

-## IT Pulse — local preview
+## Stratoscloud — local preview

-This project is a static site converted into a small IT news dashboard demo.
+This project is a static site converted into a cloud-focused publication (Stratoscloud).
 It supports an optional client-side NewsAPI integration.

 Quick start (serve locally):